ColleagueRiley/Clipboard-Copy-Paste/README.md

 ```

 ### cocoa
-Start by creating an array of the type of data you want to put on the clipboard, then convert it to an NSArray via [`initWithObjects`](https://developer.apple.com/documentation/foundation/nsarray/1460068-initwithobjects).
+Start by creating an array of the type of data you want to put on the clipboard and convert it to an NSArray using [`initWithObjects`](https://developer.apple.com/documentation/foundation/nsarray/1460068-initwithobjects).

 ```c
 NSPasteboardType ntypes[] = { dataType };